kloggy/HA-Irrigation-Version2/prerequisites.md

 Don't forget to update your `resources` as per the instruction in HACS

-__I use the Google font Oswald.__ I may consider in future making the font an option so that the user can change it via the UI but that is very low on my priorites.
+__I use the Google font family Oswald.__ I have allowed the user to change the font family name via the UI and currently it will be reflected in *most* of the UI.
+I am not sure how it will affect the layout if you change it but the option is there to play with if you want to.

 In the meantime to use Oswald add the following lines to your Lovelace `resources` section:

 ```